Christo107/Training_Quiz/README.md

 - Future improvements will include logging the incorrect answers of the trainee for the teacher to identify areas that need improvement.

 ## User Experience
+A number of features have been added to improve the user experience while using the app.
+These include adding a pause between lines of text appearing to avoid bombarding the user with too information at one time.
+Also, the screen is cleared after the introduction and after each question, to de-clutter the interface for the user.
+The user is asked whether they would like to proceed with the quiz rather than starting automatically.
 ### User Stories
 #### Client Goals
 - As a trainer/teacher, I want to be able to keep a log of the trainees who have completed the quiz, so I can follow up with any who haven't yet.